 How do you Choose the Best Baby Carrier for Hiking?

-The baby carrier you choose for hiking will also be dependent on climate.
+1. Climate is a big consideration when choosing which baby carrier is best for hiking.
 We used our original Ergobaby carrier with an infant insert when we first started hiking with a newborn.
-But in a warm climate, the insert was quite hot.
+In our Canadian summers, the Ergobaby was a good choice, but when we traveled to a warmer climate, we found the infant insert was quite hot.

-In warm climates, a baby carrier with some airflow and mesh is the best option.
+In warm climates, a hiking baby carrier with some airflow and mesh is the best option.

-Also, depending on the age of your baby, you’ll want to consider a baby carrier that gives you multiple ways of wearing it.
-Once your baby is old enough, back carrying baby during a hike is easier since you can see where you are stepping.
+2. Also, depending on the age of your baby, you’ll want to consider a baby carrier for hiking that gives you multiple ways of wearing it.
+For newborns, infants and young babies, front carrying is the best way to use your carrier.
+Then, once your child is old enough, back carrying your baby during a hike is easier since you can see where you are stepping.

-By choosing the right carrier, you’ll get plenty of use out of it not only hiking with a baby but hiking with toddlers too.
-Just make sure you practice using your carrier around the house and in your neighborhood before heading out on your first adventure!
+By choosing a good quality, versatile hiking carrier, you’ll get plenty of use out of it not only hiking with a baby but hiking with toddlers too.
+Just make sure you practice using your carrier around the house and in your neighborhood before heading out on your first family adventure!

 If you are hiking with a toddler too, make sure to check out all our favorite toddler hiking gear.